GriffithUniLibrary/digital-tools/content/analysis/stats.md

 ---
 section: Analysis
 nav_order: 2
-title: Stats
+title: Statistics
-topics: Quantitive analysis; Qualitative analysis
+topics: Quantitative analysis
 description: >
     Most research will involve data of some sort that you will need to analyse and represent.
 # youtubeid: moJgWrD6dwg